 For more information on ACCE, visit www.speautomotive.com/acce-conference.

-The ACCE draws over 800 speakers, exhibitors, sponsors and attendees and provides an environment dedicated solely to discussion, education and networking about advances in transportation composites.
+The ACCE draws more than 800 speakers, exhibitors, sponsors and attendees and provides an environment dedicated solely to discussion, education and networking about advances in transportation composites.
 Its global appeal is evident in the diversity of exhibitors, speakers and attendees who come to the conference from Europe, the Middle East, Africa and Asia/Pacific as well as North America.
 About 20% of the attendees work for automotive and light truck, agriculture, truck & bus or aviation OEMs.
 Approximately 25% of the attendees work for tiers including molders and material suppliers.
 The balance of attendees work for composite materials processing equipment, additives or reinforcement suppliers; trade associations, consultancies, university and government labs; media; and investors.
 The show has been jointly produced by the SPE Automotive and Composites Divisions since 2001.

 SPE’s Automotive Division is active in educating, promoting, recognizing and communicating technical accomplishments in all phases of plastics and plastic-based composite developments in the global transportation industry.
 SPE’s Composites Division does the same with a focus on plastic-based composites in multiple industries.
 Topic areas include applications, materials, processing, equipment, tooling, design and development.
 The mission of SPE is to promote scientific and engineering knowledge relating to plastics worldwide and to educate industry, academia and the public about these advances.
 For more information on the Automotive Division, visit www.speautomotive.com and www.specomposites.org.